 GUIDELINE for Giardiasis

-Agent
+Agent properties

-Several names have been used for the coccidian flagellate protozoan parasite giardia – G. duodenalis (also known as G. lamblia or G. intestinalis)Giardia can infect a number of hosts, including man.
-Eight different molecular subtypes have been identified, designated A-H (Table 1).
-F is the subgroup seen in cats, whereas A and B are the main subgroups in man (Lebbad et al., 2010).
-This was therefore not considered to be a zoonotic infection (Xiao and Fayer, 2008; Ballweber et al., 2010), although numerous recent studies have shown that A and B subtypes can be isolated from dogs and cats, sometimes more frequently than the F subtype that is considered to be feline-specific.
+A number of names have been used for the coccidian flagellate protozoan parasite Giardia – G. duodenalis (also known as G. lamblia or G. intestinalis).
+Giardia can infect a number of hosts including man.
+Eight different molecular subtypes have been identified designated A-H (table 1).
+F is the genotype seen in cats whereas A and B are the main genotype in man (Lebbad et al., 2010).
+Giardiasis was therefore not considered to be a zoonotic infection (Xiao and Fayer, 2008; Ballweber et al., 2010).
+But numerous studies show that A and B genotypes may be isolated from dogs and cats, in some of them more frequently than F genotype considered as feline-specific.

 Life cycle

 The parasite has a direct life cycle.
 It lives in the lower small intestine of the cat in its trophozoite form, adherent to the intestinal wall.
-It replicates by binary fission to produce the encysted form, which is passed in the faeces in addition to the trophozoites.
+It replicates by binary fission to produce the encysted form, which is passed in the faeces in addition to trophozoites.

 Epidemiology

 Giardia is transmitted by the faecal-oral route.
-Although trophozoites are excreted in the faeces, these do not survive for long in the environment and are unlikely to cause infection.
+Although trophozoites are excreted in the faeces, these do not survive well in the environment and are unlikely to cause infection.
 In contrast, cysts are highly infectious and successful transmission requires only a small number to be ingested.
-The cysts can survive in the environment for up to several months in ideal conditions and so indirect transmission via faecal contamination can occur.
+The cysts can survive in the environment for up to several months in ideal conditions and indirect transmission via faecal contamination can occur.

-Epidemiological studies in different countries, and sampling different cat populations, have shown a variable prevalence.
-It has varied according to the diagnostic screening test used, but generally the prevalence has ranged from 1-20% (Paoletti et al., 2010; Dado et al., 2012; Sotiriadou et al., 2013; Hinney et al., 2015; Pallant et al., 2015; Piekarska et al., 2016; Gil et al., 2017; Kostopoulou et al., 2017).
-In recent Spanish studies, the prevalence of infection in cats is low compared to dogs (de Lucio et al., 2017; Gil et al., 2017).
-In one recent study from Germany, the prevalence in dogs and cats using an ELISA test detecting coproantigen showed a higher prevalence of 30 and 17% in dogs and cats respectively (Sommer et al., 2018)
+Epidemiological studies in different countries, and sampling different cat populations have shown a variable prevalence.
+It has been demonstrated that the diagnostic screening test is the most important factor influencing the prevalence rate in a meta-analysis study (Bouzid et al., 2015), but generally a prevalence of 1 to 20% has been reported (Paoletti et al., 2010; Dado et al., 2012; Sotiriadou et al., 2013; Paris et al., 2014; Hinney et al., 2015; Pallant et al., 2015; Piekarska et al., 2016; Gil et al., 2017; Kostopoulou et al., 2017; Vrhovec et al., 2022; De Waal et al., 2023).
+However, the prevalence in stray cats, shelter and breeding catteries can be much higher than in owned cats (Hinney et al., 2015; de Lucio et al., 2017; Gil et al., 2017; Enemark et al., 2020; Guadano Procesi et al., 2022).
+In several studies, the prevalence of infection in cats is low compared to the infection rate in dogs (de Lucio et al., 2017; Gil et al., 2017; Sommer et al., 2018).
+A study from Germany, using an ELISA test detecting coproantigen has shown higher prevalences of respectively 30 and 17% in dogs and cats (Sommer et al., 2018).
+In another large study in Germany, the prevalence of Giardia in samples of cats sent to a diagnostic laboratory was lower in the more recent period (2015-2017) compared to data from the earlier (2003-2005) period (10.6 % versus 15.4%) (Vrhovec et al., 2022).

-In a meta-analysis study, it was demonstrated that the prevalence was higher in cats with diarrhoea compared to healthy cats (Bouzid et al., 2015).
-The prevalence was also higher in young cats (Bouzid et al., 2015; Pallant et al., 2015; Kostopoulou et al., 2017) in many studies and in purebred cats in one German study (Pallant et al., 2015).
-The prevalence in shelters appears to be higher than in owned cats (Hinney et al., 2015; de Lucio et al., 2017; Gil et al., 2017).
+In a meta-analysis study, it has been demonstrated that the prevalence is higher in cats with diarrhoea compared to healthy cats (Bouzid et al., 2015).
+In different studies, (33 cats from Danish catteries; 528 domestic cats in a feline hospital in Mexico) liquid faeces / diarrhoea were associated with the presence of Giardia (Enemark et al., 2020; Iturbe Cossio et al., 2021).
+The prevalence has also been demonstrated to be higher in young cats in several studies (Bouzid et al., 2015; Paris et al., 2014; Pallant et al., 2015; Kostopoulou et al., 2017) and in purebred cats in one German study (Pallant et al., 2015).
+A correlation was also found between Giardia infection and male sex, Cryptosporidium and other parasitic co-infections and cats that had not been dewormed (Enemark et al., 2020).

 Pathogenesis